cockroachdb/docs/v20.2/partial-indexes.md

 ## Known limitations

-- CockroachDB does not currently support partial [inverted indexes](inverted-indexes.html).
+- CockroachDB does not currently support partial [GIN indexes](inverted-indexes.html).
 See [tracking issue](https://github.com/cockroachdb/cockroach/issues/50952).
 - CockroachDB does not currently support [`IMPORT`](import.html) statements on tables with partial indexes.
 See [tracking issue](https://github.com/cockroachdb/cockroach/issues/50225).
 - CockroachDB does not currently support multiple arbiter indexes for `INSERT ON CONFLICT DO UPDATE`, and will return an error if there are multiple unique or exclusion constraints matching the `ON CONFLICT DO UPDATE` specification.
 See [tracking issue](https://github.com/cockroachdb/cockroach/issues/53170).